-I have been extremely fortunate to spend the majority of my life in the Eastern Sierra and my hometown of Bishop, California.
-Nestled between the Eastern Sierra and the White Mountains in the Owens Valley, I developed a close relationship with these mountains and nature as I spent my childhood hiking, camping, and fishing as well as traveling extensively throughout the American West.
+I have been extremely fortunate to spend the majority of my life in the Eastern Sierra and my hometown of Bishop and Mammoth Lakes, California.
+Nestled between the Eastern Sierra and the White Mountains in the Owens Valley, I developed a close relationship with nature as I spent my childhood hiking, camping, and fishing, as well as traveling extensively throughout the American West.
 As much as glaciers formed the rugged spires of the Sierra Nevada, so too did these mountains form me.

 Hiking, backpacking, and traveling throughout Idaho for 4 years, I was able to hone my photographic skills and develop and eye for composition, color, and light.
 I would then travel home, back to Bishop and the Eastern Sierra, and apply those new found skills on to the mountains I grew up with.

 On one fateful day in Yosemite National Park, as a thunderstorm slammed onto the iconic Half Dome, I was able to capture a scene of epic proportions.
 One that not only changed my life forever, but defined how landscape photography had become an intrinsic part of who I was and who I was to become.
 A photo, "Yosemite Lightning Strike," that would eventually grace the pages and websites of major news organizations worldwide.

 As my skills and eye improved, my focus turned to the state of Utah and its many canyons, textures, and light.
 Here is where my true ambition came to fruition.
 Studying this unique landscape and the effect of light upon it, I was able to gain an understanding of how the eye and the camera interpret light and composition.